-On Friday, September 18 at 10 am, Dr. John Lucy of the University of Chicago will present his talk The Influence of Language on Thought: Relativity, Acquisition, and Standardization as part of the Anthropology Colloquia Speaker Series.
-You can access the talk here.
-There is no passcode.
+On Friday, September 18 at 10 am, Dr. John Lucy of the University of Chicago presented his talk The Influence of Language on Thought: Relativity, Acquisition, and Standardization as part of the Anthropology Colloquia Speaker Series.

 John A. Lucy received his Ph.D. in Human Development from the University of Chicago in 1987.
 He has taught in the Department of Anthropology at the University of Pennsylvania and is currently the William Benton Professor Emeritus in the Departments of Comparative Human Development and of Psychology at the University of Chicago and an Associate Faculty member in the Department of Anthropology and the Center for Latin American Studies.
 He has done over thirty years of ethnographic, linguistic, and psychological research among the Mayan-speaking people of the Yucatan region of Mexico.